alborzrs/Classification_Codes_in_MATLAB/README.md

 # Classification_Codes_in_MATLAB
-This library contains cross validation and test set classification codes written in MATLAB.
+This library contains a number of cross validation and test set classification codes written in MATLAB.

 --> f_FeatureMtxtoAccur_LDAReg_KfoldCV
 This function performs a k-fold cross validation on the input dataset and returns the accuracy using regularized LDA.